AkshatRajput16/Regression/README.md

 ## Dataset

-The dataset includes the following columns:
+The dataset includes the following columns:-

 - age
 - sex